No. 24 Squadron PAF

-The No. 24 Electronic Warfare Squadron, nicknamed the Blinders, is an electronic warfare unit of the Pakistan Air Force equipped with DA 20EW Faclons.
+The No. 24 Electronic Warfare Squadron, nicknamed the Blinders, is an electronic warfare unit of the Pakistan Air Force equipped with DA 20EW Falcons.
 It is the PAF's only Electronic Warfare squadron and undertakes EW, ECM and ESM missions while also training Pilots, Air Defense controllers and engineering officers in EW environments.

 History

 Another view of Iqbal, one of three electronic warfare aircraft in service with the squadron.

 Formation

 PAF Base Peshawar was an active base of operations for the USAF and US Navy to conduct ELINT missions over Soviet targets such as the Kapustin Yar missile test site.
 However, after the 1960 U-2 incident and repeated airspace violations by US spy planes over restricted airspaces, the Pakistani Government shut down their operations.
 Subsequent negotiations led to an agreement in which the same missions would be flown by Pakistan Air Force pilots, however the aircraft will be US-owned and would bear Pakistani markings.
 As a result, the No. 24 Squadron was raised on 5 December 1962 at Peshawar Airbase with two RB-57B Canberra spy planes (Serial No. 52-1536 and 52-1573) specially modified by the 645th Aeronautical Systems Group.
 A couple PAF owned B-57Bs of the No. 31 Bomber wing were fitted with an ELINT suite and 40" focal length cameras were also provided to the squadron.
 Its manpower consisted of both Pakistani and US aircrew.
 The Pakistani crew was drawn from No. 31 Bomber Wing with Squadron Leader Muhammad Iqbal serving as its first Officer Commanding.

 In March 1964, the RB-57Bs were replaced with two new RB-57F ELINT spy planes which were also US owned but in Pakistani markings.
 They remained with the squadron till the end of the 1965 Indo-Pakistani War.